Helen Vela

-Helen Vela (October 31, 1946 – February 14, 1992) was a Filipina actress and radio/TV personality.
+Helen Vela Hernandez (formerly Punzalan; October 31, 1946 – February 14, 1992) was a Filipino actress and radio and television personality.

 Early life

 She was born on October 31, 1946, in Manila, Philippines.

 Career

 Vela started her career in broadcasting as a radio announcer.
 She appeared on GMA Network (later BBC) show, Lovingly Yours, Helen.
 Followed by RPN shows are Heredero and Agila.
 She was also a presenter at GMA Balita, GMA's first early evening Filipino newscast.

 Personal life

 In 1967, Vela married broadcaster Orly Punzalan (1935–2005), with whom she had two children: Pastor Paolo Punzalan, senior pastor of Victory Fort Bonifacio, and Princess Punzalan, born Bernadette Vela Punzalan, a nurse and former actress.
 They separated five years later and divorced.
 In 1973, Vela remarried, to Ben Hernandez.
 They had a son, Reuben.

 Death

 She died of lymphoma on February 14, 1992 (Valentine's Day) at St. Mary's Hospital, Mayo Clinic in Rochester, Minnesota, United States at the age of 45.

 She was buried at the Manila Memorial Park in Parañaque City.
 Alongside her lies her mother Virginia Vela, who died in 1995, and her first husband Orly Punzalan, who died in 2005.